feathersjs/feathers/docs/guides/basics/starting.md

 # Quick start

 Alright then!
 Let's learn Feathers.
 In this quick start guide we'll create our first Feathers API server and a simple website to use it.
-You'll see how easy it is to get started with Feathers in just a single file without a generator or additional boilerplate.
-If you want to jump right into creating a complete application you can go to the [generate an app](./generator.md) chapter.
+You'll see how easy it is to get started with Feathers in just a single file without additional boilerplate or tooling.
+If you want to jump right into creating a complete application you can go to the [Creating An App](./generator.md) chapter.

 <img style="margin: 2em;" src="/img/main-character-bench.svg" alt="Getting started">